 Sausage-Stuffed Butternut Squash

-This sausage-stuffed butternut squash recipe will be a new favorite in your home because it's filling, healthy and surprisingly easy to make.
+This sausage-stuffed butternut squash recipe is filling, healthy and surprisingly easy.

-There are three things you will love about this butternut squash stuffed with sausage recipe.
-First, it is a delicious meal that makes the most of fall produce.
+There are three things you’ll love about this butternut squash stuffed with sausage recipe.
+First, it’s a delicious meal that makes the most of fall produce.
 Second, it has a gorgeous presentation fitting for a dinner party menu.
 And third, it’s much easier to put together than you might think.

-You can serve sausage-stuffed butternut squash as an entrée, giving everyone generous portions, or you can make it an interesting side or starter as part of a larger meal.
-Anyway you serve it, you and everyone else at the table will be glad you did.
+You can serve sausage-stuffed butternut squash in generous portions as an entree, or as an interesting side or starter for a larger meal.
+Any way you serve it, you and everyone else at the table will be glad you did.

 Sausage-Stuffed Butternut Squash Ingredients

-• Butternut squash: You’ll need 1 butternut squash that weighs about 3 pounds for this recipe.
+• Butternut squash: You’ll need one butternut squash that weighs about 3 pounds for this recipe.
+Give it a quick rinse, but there’s no need to peel the skin off.

-• Garlic: The 4 garlic cloves can be minced with a knife, or passed through the garlic press.
+• Garlic: The four garlic cloves can be minced with a knife or passed through the garlic press.
 You can also use frozen garlic cubes if you have them.

-• Crushed red pepper flakes: Red pepper flakes add a welcome kick to this dish and are highly recommended unless one of your diners is quite spice-averse.
+• Crushed red pepper flakes: Red pepper flakes add a spicy kick to this dish and are highly recommended unless one of your dining companions is quite spice-averse.

 Directions